-- Claim process can be slow
+- Claim process can be a little slow

 - Permanent residence needed for US customers

-Dive Assure are experts in diving related emergencies and hyperbaric medical procedures offering extensive dive and travel insurance worldwide.
+Dive Assure are experts in diving-related emergencies and hyperbaric medical procedures offering extensive dive and travel insurance worldwide.
 Their tiered packages provide options for every diver, with no gas or depth limits on any packages.

-With over 30 years of experience in diving accidents, DAN is probably the most famous provider of dive insurance.
+With over 30 years of experience in diving accidents, DAN is probably the most famous provider of

-DAN offers 3 different tiered plans with a range of add ons available including; equipment cover, public liability and general travel insurance.
+DAN offers 3 different tiered plans with a range of add ons available including; equipment cover, public liability, and general travel insurance.

 There are no mileage restrictions on any plans and the upper-tiers offer unlimited medical and hyperbaric expenses.

 A 24/7 emergency hotline with trained dive physicians is available to all DAN members.

 Still confused about which